ufukbaktir/FitView-Travel/README.md

 •	Progress will be made on StreetView by taking real-time step data.

+•	Activity done in the app should be saved into Google Fit.

-•	New data to be received in real time will be added.
+•	New data to be received in real time should be added.